shivam109/Fraud-detection-for-financial-transaction/README.md

 **Step 09.
 Conclusions:** This is a conclusion stage which the generation capacity model is tested using unseen data.
 In addition, some business questions are answered to show the applicability of the model in the business context.

-**Step 10.
-Model Deploy:** This is the final step of the data science project.
-So, in this step the flask api is created and the model and the functions are saved to be implemented in the api.

 ## 4.0 Top 3 Data Insights

 * #### All the fraud amount is greater than 10.000.